CoronaSophium/AutoFenceGate/README.md

 Features
 ---
-- No more accidentally dismounting your horse while trying to open a fence gate
+- Automatic fence gate opening/closing:
+    * Only messes with fence gates that are closed as you approach them
+- Automatic door walk-through warping
-- That's about the only discernable difference, except the presence of the tiny ghost that hurriedly closes the fence gates behind you
+- Adding of a small, semi-transparent ghost that hurriedly closes fence gates behind you

 Installation
 ---